 In an event of Internet outage, Yodeck-enabled screens will continue to work fine, up to a full month.

 Content displayed on your monitors is downloaded and played locally.
-But you won’t be able to change what get displayed until Internet access is back.
-Of course, content that loads from the Internet, like Web Pages and Live Streaming Videos (except simple YouTube videos, which are downloaded locally), are not available when your devices goes offline.
+But you won’t be able to change what gets displayed until Internet access is back.
+Of course, content that loads from the Internet, like Web Pages and Live Streaming Videos (except simple YouTube videos, which are downloaded locally), is not available when your devices go offline.

 Does Yodeck support monitors mounted vertically?

 Yes.
 Yodeck fully supports monitors mounted vertically.

 “Shows” can have many layouts, for different resolutions, orientations and ratios.
 So, you can have a Show with 2 layouts, one 16:9 horizontal and one 16:9 vertical.
 When you assign this Show for playback, each Player selects the appropriate layout depending on its ratio and its configured orientation.